JamFox/quartz.jamfox.dev/content/Life, Psychology, Philosophy/How to Live.md

 ## Time and Task Management

-The brain is for HAVING ideas, not STORING ideas.
-The sooner you realize this, the sooner you can build systems to easily replace this unreliable ability.
+As broad overview on how I think about time management is that each of us works very differently and each of us has to leverage our abilities in different ways.
+I feel that the brain is for HAVING ideas, not STORING ideas.
+As such a lot of the tools focus on this.

-There is two parts to getting things done:
+There are two parts to getting things done:

 - Figuring yourself out
 - Using tools to augment your abilities